A new blended eLearning self-study or semester* course that explains project management

 It takes a highly-focused, talented, and collaborative team to deliver successful products to market.
 That’s where the importance of project management comes in.
 This textbook (and associated material) guides you through understanding the dynamics between planning, process, and people to produce products.

-I’ll be spending the remainder of 2020 writing the book, creating the artwork, and producing the videos.
-This project will be completed in the first half of 2021 in time for planning for the Fall 2021 school year.
+Ken is spending the remainder of 2020 and 2021 writing the book, creating the artwork, and producing the recorded videos.
+This project will be completed in the 2021 in time for planning for the Fall 2022 school year.

 Combining traditional classroom with online learning and peer interaction results in better learning outcomes.
 More engaging, more ownership, and more retention.
 You’ll learn the fundamentals of project management, traditional and agile, in easy to understand language taking advantage of words, figures, and videos.

 This book can be a self-paced reference guide, the textbook used in a classroom as part of a course curriculum, or as the core workbook in a virtual, eLearning class.
-Contrary to most boring management books, our visual approach will make learning fun.
+Contrary to most boring management books, this visual approach will make learning fun.

-We’ve made the “Measuring Individual Performance” topic available as a preview.
+The “Measuring Individual Performance” topic is available as a free preview.
 In the “Self-Study” section of the chapter, click the URL to view the lesson’s video highlights.
 No login is required.
-The student textbook is available in layflat paperback and eBook (PDF/Kindle).
-The printed book will be printed in the USA.
+The student textbook is available in lay-flat paperback and eBook (PDF/Kindle).

 READ A SAMPLE